cfw-guide/cemu.cfw.guide/_pages/en_US/installing-cemu.md

     ![]({{ "/assets/images/cemu-quickstart-guide.png" | absolute_url }})
     {:.notice--textbox}

-3. Set your Wii U internal storage folder by clicking "Browse" under `mlc01 path`
-  - Read the introductions at the top of this page if you do not know what the `mlc01 path` or `games path` are.
+3. Leave the `Custom mlc01 path` field blank
+  - If you wish to store your Cemu system on an external drive, please select it here instead of leaving it blank
-1. Set your `Game paths` to your games folder by clicking "Browse"
+1. Leave the `Game paths` field blank
+  - In newer Cemu versions, games are stored in the `mlc01 path` instead of here
 1. Click `Download community graphics packs` button to automatically download the latest packs
 1. Click `Next`

 ### Finishing set-up
 ---

-1. For now, don't click `Configure Input`
+1. For now, do not click `Configure Input`
   - We will do this next in more detail
 1. Enable "Automatically check for updates"
   - If you don't wish to get update notifications, you may update Cemu manually with an option under the Help menu